 All directors and their spouses, as well as guests by invitation, attend the club's Christmas dinner every year.
-The 2020/21 Christmas dinner cost \$1,673 (2019/20 \$813).
-At the 2020/21 Christmas dinner, directors and guests were also given Christmas hampers which cost \$1,250.
+The 2019/20 Christmas cost was \$813.

 Commencing the 2012/13 year, the directors are also provided with complimentary drinks and food when they visit the club for board meetings.
-The 2020/21 food and beverage cost was \$5,265 (2019/20 \$1,600).
+The 2019/20 food and beverage cost was \$1,600.

-During the reporting year, directors also attended luncheon and charity events which cost \$3,743 (2019/20 \$1,143).
+During the reporting year, directors also attended luncheon and charity events which cost \$1,143.